Skip to content

 cat src/auth.ts | ask-ollama-run "Review this auth implementation"

-All three binaries accept:
+All four binaries accept:

 • Positional argument: The prompt